-The assignment of metrics proposed in the literature to predefined requirements resulted in a final selection of 50 metrics which are presented in an adopted framework proposed by the Dutch Ministry of Environment (2020).
-The key themes material and resource flows, environmental impacts and socio-economic impacts further break down into categories that exhaustively describe each subject while keeping the number of categories at a minimum.
-Besides the effect of reducing the number of metrics, some categories, and subcategories respectively are eliminated.
-This is because the contained metrics could not meet the requirements or because there is a general lack of metrics (see Table 2).
+The assignment of metrics proposed in the literature to predefined requirements resulted in a final selection of 50 metrics presented in an adopted framework proposed by the Dutch Ministry of Environment (2020).71 The key themes material and resource flows, environmental impacts and socio-economic impacts further break down into categories that exhaustively describe each subject while keeping the categories to a minimum.
+Besides the effect of reducing the number of metrics, some categories and subcategories72, respectively, are eliminated.
+This is because the contained metrics could not meet the requirements, or there is a general lack of metrics (see Table 2).
 The proposed set includes metrics to evaluate the impacts of CE (outcomes) as well as metrics to steer the transition process (enablers).
-In total four overarching themes serve as a starting point to cluster the proposed metrics.
-For being able to holistically measure a CE not only metrics with a database behind but also newly proposed metrics are included in the assessment and are marked as either best-available or best-needed metrics respectively.
-In the upcoming section, the key results of discussions with experts on the proposed set of CE metrics are summarized.
+Four overarching themes serve as a starting point to cluster the proposed metrics.
+To holistically measure a CE metric with a database behind them and also newly proposed metrics are included in the assessment and are marked as either best-available or best-needed metrics, respectively.
+The key results of discussions with experts on the proposed set of CE metrics are summarised in the upcoming section.
 The approach aims to overcome the current substantial lack of data in the CE metrics debate and is intended to motivate the collection of necessary data for CE policy making in the long term.
-In the short run, best available metrics can be applied to evaluate CE while the set of best needed metrics first requires further collection of CE data.
+In the short run, the best-available metrics can be applied to evaluate CE, while the set of best-needed metrics first requires the further collection of CE data.